netzfisch/sahneeis.de/README.md

 git merge upstream/master
 ```

 or **update versions in the Gemfile** and do `bundle update`.
-The refills CSS
+The Bitters
-skeleton needs to be updated manually
+scaffold for styles, variables and structure needs to be updated manually
 ```
 cd source/assets/stylesheets/
-gem install bitters
 bitters remove
+gem update bitters
 bitters install
 git diff
 ```